-- 1. ELR reports are processed by either the Director of Nursing or the Epidemiologist - 2.
+- 1. ELR reports are processed by either the Director of Nursing or the Nursing Supervisor; these are reviewed daily during the work week. - 2.
 ELR reports are saved in ODRS for the appropriate jurisdiction and saved as a NEW report - 3.
-Once the NEW report is seen and initiated by the Communicable Disease Nurse, the report is changed to an OPEN case until the report is ready for closure.
+Once the NEW report is seen and initiated by assigned responsible party, the report is changed to an OPEN case until the report is ready for closure.